schfkt/website/content/blog/making-backups-with-restic/index.md

 - 424Gb of data stored (the actual repository size at B2 is smaller thanks to deduplication: 402.5Gb)
 - It took around 13 hours to restore (download speed was around 50Mbit/sec), restic used ~480Mb of RSS memory, and a bit of CPU (10-20%)
-- Storage cost: 2.24 EUR
+- Storage cost: 2.24 EUR / Month
 - Restore cost: 4.13 EUR

+There's one important thing that I noticed during this restore run.
+In order to restore not just files, but their correct permissions and ownership information, `restic restore` has to be run as `root`.
+Otherwise, all the restored files will be owned by a user who run the restore command.